Thursday September 28, 2023

 George's "UT to Green Gift Annuity" Conversion

-Question:Eighteen years ago, George funded a unitrust with the GC stock and then GC sold all assets to General Auto.
-Fourteen years earlier, George sold Green Probe to Major Power Company.
-Over the years the unitrust grew to over $10,000,000.
-Four years ago, George and Helen made a $2,000,000 gift from the unitrust to fund the "Green Center" at Favorite Charity.
-But they want to make another larger gift to Favorite Charity.
+Question:Eighteen years ago, George funded a unitrust with the Green Converter stock and then the trustee sold all of Green Converter's assets to General Auto.
+Several years later, George sold Green Probe to Major Power Company.
+Over the years, the unitrust has grown to over $10,000,000 and George and Helen are not in need of income from the trust.
+George and Helen have made a $2,000,000 gift from the unitrust to fund the "Green Center" at Favorite Charity but they want to make another larger gift to Favorite Charity.

-Based on their ages, the remainder value of the unitrust is $6,371,190 and the income value is $2,628,810.
-George and Helen exchanged the $2,628,810 income value for an 8.4% gift annuity from Favorite Charity.
-The annuity pays $220,820.04 per year.
+Based on their ages, the remainder value of the unitrust is $6,347,160 and the income value is $2,652,840.
+George and Helen exchanged the $2,652,840 income value for an 8.6% gift annuity from Favorite Charity.
+The annuity pays $228,144 per year.
 George, who never misses a senior special, thinks that they will live on about one-third of this amount each year and use the rest to buy more tax-free bonds.